 Wheat protein contains wheat gluten, the stringy strands that give your bread its texture, elasticity, and structure.
 The more gluten your bread has, the better your bread will rise and hold its shape when baking.
 Additionally, gluten gives your bread its characteristic chew.

-So if you want your all-purpose flour to function like bread flour, you’re going to need to bump up the gluten content with vital wheat gluten.
+So if you want to turn all-purpose flour into bread flour, you’re going to need to bump up the gluten content with vital wheat gluten.

 What’s Vital Wheat Gluten?